ScooloV/bbpedia/docs/death_zone/fabulous_freebooters.md

 **CHARACTERISTIC OPTIONS**

-~~A Bona Fide Big Guy may improve or reduce any characteristic by up to 2, as follows~~ Any Bona Fide Big Guy may improve or reduce any characteristic as follows.
-Each option may be chosen a maximum of once:
+~~A Bona Fide Big Guy may improve or reduce any characteristic by up to 2, as follows~~ <span style="color: darkmagenta">Any Bona Fide Big Guy may improve or reduce any characteristic as follows.
+Each option may be chosen a maximum of once:</span>

 * Improve MA by 1 for +20,000 gold pieces.
 * Improve MA by 2 for +50,000 gold pieces (available to teams with either the 'Favoured Of ', 'Lustrian Superleague', 'Sylvanian Spotlight' or 'Underworld Challenge' special rules only).